nkn-ctrl/TryHackMe/Red_Team_Operation/Password_Attacks.md

 Next, we specify the URL, path, and conditions that are split using `:`
 `login-get/index.php` the path of the login page on the target webserver.
 `username=^USER^&password=^PASS^` the parameters to brute-force, we inject `^USER^` to brute force usernames and `^PASS^` for passwords from the specified dictionary.
+The following section is important to eliminate false positives by specifying the 'failed' condition with `F=`.
+And success conditions, `S=`.
+You will have more information about these conditions by analyzing the webpage or in the enumeration stage!
+What you set for these values depends on the response you receive back from the server for a failed login attempt and a successful login attempt.
+For example, if you receive a message on the webpage 'Invalid password' after a failed login, set `F=Invalid Password`.

+Or for example, during the enumeration, we found that the webserver serves `logout.php`.
+After logging into the login page with valid credentials, we could guess that we will have `logout.php` somewhere on the page.
+Therefore, we could tell hydra to look for the text logout.php within the HTML for every request.

+`S=logout.php` the success condition to identify the valid credentials

+`-f` to stop the brute-forcing attacks after finding a valid username and password